lucylai96/lucylai96.github.io/ucsd.md

 - COGS 180: Decision Making in the Brain (Wi26)
 - COGS 9: Intro to Data Science (Wi26, Sp26)
 - COGS 118D: Computational Modeling of Behavior _(_Sp26 _as a revamped course)_
+(In the future, I plan to also teach COGS 182: Introduction to Reinforcement Learning)

 If you’re a current UCSD student wondering who I am or whether you should one of the above courses with me, you’re in the right place 😊 (If you're interested in the process of applying to teaching-focused faculty positions, stay tuned for an elaborate guide on that very soon!)